kyphan38/web/assets/docs/study/vault/4-compare-authentication-methods.md

 Key features

 - Most auth methods must be explicitly enabled before use
-- Multiple auth methods can coexist, often serving distinct purposes (e.g., applications vs. human users)
+- Multiple auth methods can coexist, often serving distinct purposes (e.g., applications vshuman users)
 - The token auth method is always enabled
   - A new Vault deployment relies on a root token for initial authentication
   - It cannot be disabled or replaced as the sole method in a fresh setup